gasparl/expapp/docs/TUTORIAL.md

 continual recursive call of the [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) JS function, and to execute each display change within a new `requestAnimationFrame` call.
-In the boilerplate, a dedicated set of functions are provided in a separate “*disptime.js*” file.
+In the template, a dedicated set of functions are provided in a separate “*disptime.js*” file.
 Using these functions, the recursive call may be easily started ([\[n49\]](https://github.com/gasparl/expapp/search?q=n49)) and stopped ([\[n50\]](https://github.com/gasparl/expapp/search?q=n50)), and the display change may be easily executed within